pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 +++

 * Authored and adapted for this collection by Jon Sedar ([jonsedar](https://github.com/jonsedar)) on December, 2015.
-It was originally posted in [jonsedar/pymc3_examples](https://github.com/jonsedar/pymc3_examples)
+It was originally posted in [jonsedar/pymc_examples](https://github.com/jonsedar/pymc_examples)
 * Updated by Thomas Wiecki ([twiecki](https://github.com/twiecki)) on July, 2018
   * Restate outlier model using `pm.Normal.dist().logp()` and `pm.Potential()`
 * Updated by Jon Sedar on November, 2019
-  * Restate `nu` in StudentT model to be more efficient, drop explicit use of theano shared vars, generally improve plotting / explanations / layout
+  * Restate `nu` in StudentT model to be more efficient, drop explicit use of aesara shared vars, generally improve plotting / explanations / layout
 * Updated by Jon Sedar on May, 2020
   * Tidyup language, formatting, plots and warnings and rerun with pymc=3.8, arviz=0.7
 * Updated by Raul Maldonado ([CloudChaoszero](https://github.com/CloudChaoszero)) on April, 2021